3.10. Lambda

 the finalizer is invoked for the capture data

-the capture is replaced with null
+the capture pointer is replaced with null in the local variable

 See also